Social Exclusion and Polarization Leads to Populism

 This flexibility makes countering populist policies a daunting task.
 Any responses to populist actions should consider country contexts.
 But actions that foster the labour market and provide young people with education and training might at least restrain the populist temptation.
 Technocratic governance and societal divides should also be on political actors’ radars.
 These are yellow warnings for a populist wave.

-Download the open-access working paper on the media and politics here.
+Download the working paper on triggers of populism here.